yourkin/excercise-backend/README.md

 ### Current branch

-`concurrency`
+`alembic`

-This branch offers an enhancement over the `plain_database` branch by using the `concurrent.futures` module, part of the standard library, to execute prolonged functions without blocking the main thread.
-The POST /orders endpoint now returns the Job ID, allowing clients to monitor progress via the GET /orders/{job_id} endpoint, implemented using our JobRunner class.
+This branch offers an enhancement over the `concurrency` branch by introducing Alembic for database migrations.
+Alembic provides version control to the database schema, ensuring smooth updates and changes as the project evolves.